What ages go to your camp?

 What is your refund policy?

-The balance of the camp fee is due by April 1, and should be paid by check.
+The balance of the camp fee is due by March 1, and should be paid by check, echeck, or credit card.
+(Note: there is a 3% convenience surcharge on all credit card transactions) Once on file, you may choose to use your echeck or credit card accounts to pay remaining balances.
+Checks may also be sent to camp.
 The horseback riding fee is to be paid at the time of registration.

 How does your waiting list work?